jawad-wehbe/The-Hidden-Geography-of-Housing-Demand/README.md

 9_floods_reg.R: Identifies flooded output areas using the England and Wales recorded flood outlines and the OS address base, merges with weekly searches and transactions, builds the weekly and monthly flood event-study datasets, runs the regressions, and exports estimates and figures.

 10_newly_built_reg.R: Runs the new-build event study: combines the OA greenspace measure with newly built HMLR transactions and weekly searches, builds the weekly and monthly regression datasets, runs the event-study regressions, and exports estimates and figures.

-11_transactions_searches_maps.R: Produces the OA-level maps of search changes around flood events (levels and winsorised log differences across event weeks), using the flood regression dataset and HMLR transactions.

-12_rank_rank_correlations_buying_searches.R: Computes rank-rank correlations of total OA buying searches across the four search panels (all, saved, contacted, contacted-and-saved), each produced by re-running scripts 1–2 on the corresponding sample.